MasterJedi2014/MPMB-XUA24A-The-Artificer/README.md

 - **2025-01-04:**
   - V16 superseded by V17.
 The script now adds the Elementalism, True Strike, Arcane Vigor, Dragon's Breath, & Circle of Power spells to the UA Artificer's spell list.
 - **2025-01-21:**
-  - V17 has been updated with the following changes: The code that alters the Elementalism, True Strike, Arcane Vigor, Dragon's Breath, & Circle of Power spells changed so as to prevent possible sheet errors.
-The script has been updated with code to fix an issue preventing 1st level Artificers from being able to generate a spell sheet.
+  - V17 has been updated with the following changes: The code that alters the Elementalism, True Strike, Arcane Vigor, Dragon's Breath, & Circle of Power spells has been changed so as to prevent possible sheet errors; The script has been updated with code to fix an issue preventing 1st level Artificers from being able to generate a spell sheet.

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.